Advanced Vocab Words - Set 8 Flashcards

 29

-# Which vocabulary word means the following? adj. done as a formality, without attention to detail ## Footnote *Hint: starts with "p"*
+# Name the vocab term: adj. done as a formality, without attention to detail ## Footnote *Hint: starts with "p"*

 perfunctory ## Footnote synonyms: automatic, habitual, careless, routine, mechanical She gave a _perfunctory_ nod, barely listening to the conversation.